Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Some coaching schools are now offering training and certificates or diplomas for experienced coaches in the growing specialty of supervision.

 This is a much less formal process, though ideally it does have structure.
-A mentor is considered to be someone who has "been there and done that" and may give the mentee coach help and advice beyond supervision.
+A mentor is generally considered to be someone who has "been there and done that" and may give the mentee coach help and advice beyond supervision.
 The " there and that" may simply be that they are experienced coaches or it can include what they bring to their coaching, such as marketing or other experience in a particular coaching niche.

-For instance, a mentor coach with a business background who specialises in coaching and mentoring small business owners should be able to offer advice to the mentoree from their own experience.
+For instance, a certified mentor coach with a business background who specialises in coaching and mentoring small business owners, should be able to offer advice to the mentoree on building their practice from their own experience.